TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

     {
       "id": "67c173d3-1cb5-d61a-3502-a8d6bc279b22",
       "longDescription": null,
-      "shortDescription": "Troubleshoot issues with connecting to your VM via RDP or SSH due to configuration or other changes", "searchTags": "Connectivity",
+      "shortDescription": "Troubleshoot issues with connecting to your VM through RDP or SSH due to configuration or other changes", "searchTags": "Connectivity",
       "category": "Connectivity",
       "useInDiagnoseAndSolve": "FALSE"